 Carrying your own umbrella

 When I first started using a cane, I would hold an umbrella in the hand I normally would use my cane for.
 As a result, I would involuntarily tap my umbrella on the ground and hold my cane in the air.
 Since then, I developed a way to balance my umbrella without actively holding it.
-I put my backpack on and then put the umbrella holder either inside a pocket in the backpack or I put it between the shoulder strap and my shoulder, like shown below.
+I put my backpack on and then put the umbrella holder either inside a pocket in the backpack or I put it between the shoulder strap and my shoulder.

 Shoes with traction